 General Information About Yola

-Yola began in South Africa in 2007.
+Yola began as a free blogging site in South Africa during 2007.
 The company is located in Cape Town and currently has over 12 million users.

 Yola has around 80 templates -- one minor issue with their templates is they are not categorized in any way.
 So you’ll have to determine if you think the template works for the site you’re trying to create.